GASP based BWB model implementation#

 • A new variable Aircraft.Electrical.SYSTEM_MASS_PER_PASSENGER is added which corresponds to CW(15) in GASP.
 Its value is different for conventional aircraft and BWB.

-• Two new classes BWBACMass and BWBFurnishingMass are added to equipment_and_useful_load.py.
-Unit tests for BWB model are created.
-Our outputs match with GASP run result.
+• Two new components BWBACMass and BWBFurnishingMass are added to equipment_and_useful_load.py.

 • Note: GASP Fortran code has new updates that are not included in Aviary.
-We will update Aviary for furnishing mass but other masses need to be checked.
+We’ve updated Aviary for furnishing mass but other masses need to be checked.

-• Note: EquipAndUsefulLoadMass has implementation errors for the computations of Aircraft.APU.MASS, Aircraft.Avionics.MASS, Aircraft.AntiIcing.MASS, Aircraft.Furnishings.MASS, and Aircraft.Design.EMERGENCY_EQUIPMENT_MASS.
+• Note: EquipMassPartialSum has implementation errors for the computations of Aircraft.APU.MASS, Aircraft.Avionics.MASS, Aircraft.AntiIcing.MASS, Aircraft.Furnishings.MASS, and Aircraft.Design.EMERGENCY_EQUIPMENT_MASS.
 As a result, Aviary always uses user provided masses (not empirical formulas).
-We should use Aviary’s feature of overriding for thf overridinose variables.
-All the outputs of 9 unit tests in test_mass_summation.py` are updated.
+We should use Aviary’s feature of overriding to override those variables.

 Wing Mass Model#

-• For wing mass, variable Aircraft.Wing.SPAN has to deduct cabin width (i.e. Aircraft.Fuselage.AVG_DIAMETER).
+• For wing mass of BWB aircraft, variable Aircraft.Wing.SPAN has to deduct cabin width (i.e. Aircraft.Fuselage.AVG_DIAMETER).
 As a result, WingMassSolve component is replaced by BWBWingMassSolve component.
 BWBWingMassGroup is created to pair BWBWingMassSolve and WingMassTotal.

-• In geometry/gasp_based/wing.py, WingFold class is split to two: WingFoldArea and WingFoldVolume.
+• In geometry/gasp_based/wing.py, there are two components related to wing fold: WingFoldArea and WingFoldVolume.
 The first computes Aircraft.Wing.FOLDING_AREA and the second computes Aircraft.Fuel.WING_VOLUME_GEOMETRIC_MAX.
 For BWB, another class BWBWingFoldVolume is created to do the same job.
 Note that for BWB, BWBWingFoldVolume uses the result in BWBWingVolume.

 • A BWBWingGroup is created to put all these pieces together.

-• Unit tests are added in geometry/gasp_based/test/test_wing.py to make sure that the Aviary result is the same as GASP model.
+• Unit tests are added to make sure that the Aviary result is the same as GASP model.

 Fuel Model#